romcal/romcal/README.md

 *Romcal's code logic is developed according to calendar requirements descibed in various church documents sourced from the internet (and even from Wikipedia).
 If you notice discrepancies between romcal's output and actual liturgical dates, please do contribute your fixes or submit an issue on GitHub.*

 ### Testing romcal
-romcal logic is tested using `mocha` and `should`.
+romcal employs `TDD` using `mocha` and `should`.
 Run `npm test` in your console to view test output.

-Travis CI is used to validate romcal builds to ensure functionality is working as expected.
+`Travis CI` is used to validate romcal builds to ensure functionality is working as expected.

 ## Revisions <a name="revisions"></a>
 See [history](HISTORY.md)